chapmj/docker/docker/README.md

+#basic commands
-# Place a file named Dockerfile in the target directory.
+Place a file named Dockerfile in the target directory.
-# "." is recursively added to the docker container
+"." is recursively added to the docker container
-# -f /path is used to point to a filesystem
+-f /path is used to point to a filesystem
-# -t specifices a repo to store the docker image
+-t specifices a repo to store the docker image
-docker build -f /path/to/Dockerfile .
+`docker build -f /path/to/Dockerfile .`

 ## Docker runtime